cfhirsch/adventofcode2023/README.md

 ### Part Two:
 This part tripped me up for a bit.
 The insight I was missing was that, for a given mirror, once the smudge was removed, the original AND new reflections could both be present.
-So I needed to modify the code from part one; instead of looking for a reflection (or null if no reflection of the given orientation exists), I needed to return a list of reflections.
-For each mirror I had to check if there was a reflectoion in the list that didn't match what I found prior to removing the smudge.
+So I needed to modify the code from part one; instead of looking for the first reflection (or null if no reflection of the given orientation exists), I needed to return a list of reflections.
+For each mirror I had to check if there was a reflection in the list that didn't match what I found prior to removing the smudge.

 ## Dec 14